Everyday Nourishing Foods

 Millet Pongal

-This is an easy and healthy millet Pongal recipe.
+This is an easy millet Pongal recipe.
 Make your regular South Indian breakfast recipe more nutritious with millet grain.

 Print Recipe Pin Recipe